Ulm-IQO/pyOKFrontPanel/README.md

 ### Windows
 Get Opal Kelly FrontPanel, at least **v4.5.6** and install it.

-Get the [Visual C compiler](http://landinghub.visualstudio.com/visual-cpp-build-tools) and install it.
+Get the [Microsoft Build Tools 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48159) and install it.

 pyOKFrontPanel should find your FrontPanel installation from the `OKFP_SDK` environment variable.